Ereza/LogcatReporter/README.md

 # LogcatReporter library

-This library sends the Logcat log to Crashlytics when your app crashes.
+This library sends the Logcat log to Fabric Crashlytics when your app crashes.
 Having more information about a crash is never a bad thing, right?

-Yes, you could change all your `Log.x()` commands to `Crashlytics.log()`, but that's a waste of time.
+Yes, you could change all your `Log.x()` commands to `FirebaseCrashlytics.getInstance().log()`, but that's a waste of time.
 Also, what about system logs or third-party libraries which you can not change?
 This library fixes this problem.

 ## How to use